EOxServer/eoxserver/docs/sphinx/en/users/WCS-T_summary.rst

 Introduction
 ------------

-This text describes the *Web Coverage Service - Transaction* (WCS-T) extension as implemented in the *EOxServer*.
-The WCS-T interface is based on *Open Geospatial Consortium* (OGC) Web Coverage Service - Transaction operation extension (WCS-T) `[OGC 07-068r4]`_ standard which describe in detail the invocation of the service.
-The WCS-T functionality is closely related to the the data model of the WCS 2.0 *Earth Observation Application Profile* (EO-AP) employed by the *EOxServer* and allows specification of EO-AP metadata for the newly inserted EO datasets.
+This section describes the *Web Coverage Service - Transaction* (WCS-T) extension as implemented in *EOxServer*.
+The WCS-T interface is specified by the *Open Geospatial Consortium* (OGC) Web Coverage Service - Transaction operation extension (WCS-T) `[OGC 07-068r4]`_ standard which describes the invocation of the service in detail.
+The WCS-T functionality is closely related to the data model of the WCS 2.0 *Earth Observation Application Profile* (EO-WCS) employed by *EOxServer* and allows the specification of EO-WCS metadata for newly inserted EO datasets.

 Implementation Details
 ----------------------

-The *EOxServer* provides to option to insert (*Add* action) and delete (*Delete*)coverages (datasets in EO-AP jargon) via the WCS-T service invocation.
+*EOxServer* provides to option to insert (*Add* action) and delete (*Delete*) coverages (datasets in EO-WCS jargon) via the WCS-T service.

 Configuration
 ^^^^^^^^^^^^^

-For details on WCS-T configuration see ":ref:`ConfigurationOptionsWCST11`"
+For details on the WCS-T configuration see :ref:`ConfigurationOptionsWCST11`.

 Adding New Coverages
 ^^^^^^^^^^^^^^^^^^^^

 Currently, it is possible to insert only *Rectified* and *Referenceable* datasets.
 It is beyond the capabilities of the WCS-T service to assign datasets to container coverage types such as the *Rectified Stitched Mosaic* or *Dataset Series*.
-Neither it is possible to create plain (non-EO-AP) coverages.
+Neither is it possible to create plain (non-EO-WCS) coverages.

-The input image data must in valid GeoTIFF file format.
+The input image data must be in valid GeoTIFF file format.
 No other file format is currently supported.
-The input is passed to WCS-T service as a reference (URL, e.g., the *GetCoverage* KVP encoded request).
+The input is passed to the WCS-T service as a reference (URL, e.g., a *GetCoverage* KVP encoded request).
 It is not possible to embed the input image data in the WCS-T request.

-The creation of a new EO-AP dataset requires specification of the EO metadata.
+The creation of a new EO-WCS dataset requires the specification of EO metadata.
 These metadata can be either passed by the user (recommended way) as a reference using the ``ows:medatata`` XML element, or generated automatically by the WCS-T service guessing some of the parameters from the GeoTIFF annotation.

-The user provided EO-AP metadata can be either in form of an EOM-XML document or arbitrary XML document with embedded EOM-XML fragment (such as the *DescribeCoverage* response).
+The user provided EO-WCS metadata can be either in form of an EO-O&M XML document or arbitrary XML document with embedded EO-O&M XML fragment (such as the *DescribeCoverage* response of a WCS service).

+The following is an example of a valid request to add a coverage:

 .. code-block:: xml